RMIT-COSC1127-1125-AI24/AI24-DOC/FAQ-COURSE.md

 ## What about tutes, labs, consultation times?
 Will they be recorded?

-Tutes, labs, consultation times, are all interactive in nature.
+Tutes, labs, consultation times, ad-hoc online meetings/sessions, are all interactive and spontaneous in nature.
+They are _not_ curated (as youtube channels often are) and there are often many people participating, students plus the teaching staff.
+We want to make these sessions as welcomed and inclusive as possible, without fear of saying wrong things or making mistakes. 👐

 So, they will not be recorded:

 1. We want to promote **active contribution** and **participation**.
 There is no contribution when one just watches what others have done.
 To contribute, one needs to "be there".
 2. It has been clear that recordings make some people who **would otherwise attend**, not attend.
 Bad outcome indeed.